Is Puerto Vallarta Safe for American Tourists?

 Is It Safe To Drink the Tap Water in Puerto Vallarta

-While Puerto Vallarta has a modern water treatment plant that provides clean water to the city, it is not recommended to drink tap water.
+While Puerto Vallarta has a modern water treatment plant that provides clean water to the city, drinking tap water is not recommended.

 As a precautionary measure, it is recommended that visitors should only drink bottled water or water that has been boiled or purified.

-Most hotels and restaurants in Puerto Vallarta serve bottled water, and it is widely available for purchase in grocery stores and supermarkets.
+Most hotels and restaurants in Puerto Vallarta serve bottled water, which is widely available in grocery stores and supermarkets.

-I also recommended that you avoid adding ice cubes to your drinks if you are not sure if the water used to make them is safe.
+I also recommended avoiding adding ice cubes to your drinks if you are unsure if the water used to make them is safe.
 It’s better to be cautious and drink bottled water instead.

 In addition to drinking water, I also suggest brushing your teeth with bottled water and avoiding swallowing any tap water while showering.